-Herman Aguinis is the Avram Tucker Distinguished Scholar and Professor of Management at the George Washington University School of Business.
-Prior to joining GWSB, he was the John F. Mee Chair of Management and Founding Director of the Institute for Global Organizational Effectiveness at the Kelley School of Business, Indiana University.
-In addition, he has been a visiting scholar at universities in the People’s Republic of China (Beijing and Hong Kong), Malaysia, Singapore, Argentina, France, Spain, Puerto Rico, Australia, and South Africa.
+Herman Aguinis is the Avram Tucker Distinguished Scholar and Professor of Management at George Washington University School of Business.
+Prior to joining GWSB, he was the John F. Mee Chair of Management and the Founding and Managing Director of the Institute for Global Organizational Effectiveness in the Kelley School of Business, Indiana University.
+In addition, he has been a visiting scholar at universities in the People's Republic of China (Beijing and Hong Kong), Malaysia, Singapore, Argentina, France, Spain, Puerto Rico, Australia, and South Africa.

 His research is interdisciplinary and addresses the acquisition and deployment of talent in organizations and organizational research methods.
 Recent projects address star performance, corporate social responsibility, domestic and international diversity, leadership, staffing, training and development, performance management, and innovative methodological approaches for developing and testing theories.
 His professional and life agenda is to have an impact on the academic community, but also on society at large.

 Professor Aguinis has written about 150 refereed journal articles, 45 book chapters, monographs in edited series, and other publications, has delivered about 250 presentations and keynote addresses at professional conferences, about 125 invited presentations in all seven continents except for Antarctica, and raised about $5MM for his research and teaching endeavors.
 Also, he has written the following three books: Performance Management (3rd edition, 2013, Pearson; also published in Chinese, Arabic, and in India), Applied Psychology in Human Resource Management (7th edition, 2011, Pearson, with W.F.
 Cascio; also published in Chinese), and Regression Analysis for Categorical Moderators (2004, Guilford).